sidrakesh93/grpc-tools/benchmarking/performance_db/ReadMe.md

 The results are collected from the users by the means of a derived reporting class, the _PerfDbReporter_,  in the [QPS test](https://github.com/grpc/grpc/tree/master/test/cpp/qps) reporter, which is responsible for sending data the the running backend server via RPC calls (implemented using gRPC).
 The implementation for this mechanism is in C++.
 The UserDatabaseReporter class makes use of a separate class, _PerfDbClient_, which directly interacts with the server.

-The authenticated performance reporting tool is initiated using a Python wrapper which subsequently begins the actual test.
+The authenticated performance reporting tool is initiated using a Python wrapper, _run_perf_db_test.py_, which subsequently begins the actual test.
 Before the actual PQS test begins, the user is authenticated using the [OAuth 2.0 protocol](https://developers.google.com/identity/protocols/OAuth2), and system and network information is collected.

 The user _must_ pass the path of the test which he/she wishes to run, and his/her gmail id as command-line arguments, and may optionally pass the address of the performance database server and location of the access tokens' directory.